 Español

-Wild garlic grows abundantly in this part of Cornwall, and also in many other areas of the country.
+Wild garlic grows abundantly in Cornwall and many other temperate areas of Britain.
 It is a plant that seldom needs to be cultivated, just give it a position in semi-shade, preferably under trees, and leave it to its own devices.
 It will succeed in most soils and prefers moist conditions, though it will also succeed where the soil is very wet in the winter.
 When given suitable conditions, it will form a dense carpet of growth and can be very invasive.
 The plant comes into growth in the middle to late winter, flowers in the spring and then dies down completely by the middle of summer.
 This allows many other plants that come into growth in spring to grow in the same space.

 This is an excellent companion plant in the garden, it grows well with most plants and seems to positively affect their health and their ability to resist pests and diseases.
 It does not seem to grow so well with plants in the pea and bean family, however, with many gardeners noticing reduced growth and vigour in both species.
-It is also said to repel moles from the garden, though I am not at all sure that the moles have read the same reports, or that they would agree with them if they had!
+It is also said to repel moles from the garden, though this is debatable.

-We eat all parts of this plant in quantity when it is in season.
-The leaves are delicious raw or cooked and we have harvested them as early as the middle of January in mild winters.
+All parts of this plant are edible.
+The leaves are delicious raw or cooked and may be harvested early in late winter when it is mild.
 They have a distinct garlic flavour, though are milder than garlic cloves, and really add something special to a winter salad.
-When cooked, they are normally used as a flavouring in soups, stews etc, though we have at times used them like spinach.
+When cooked, they are normally used as a flavouring in soups, stews etc, or they can be used like spinach.

 From the health perspective, wild garlic has most of the benefits of the cultivated garlic, A. sativum.
 It is therefore a very beneficial addition to the diet, promoting the general health of the body when used regularly.
 It is particularly effective in reducing high blood pressure and blood cholesterol levels.
 The juice of the plant has been used as a general household disinfectant.